 Disadvantages of the Montessori Style

-Amidst the many advantages to this style of homeschooling, the Montessori Method does come up against what some would view as disadvantages as well.
-There is some debate as to whether homeschooling parents actually have the ability, without specific Montessori Training, to teach this particular method.
+Amidst the many advantages to this style of homeschooling, the Montessori Homeschool Method does come up against what some would view as disadvantages as well.
+There is some debate as to whether homeschooling parents actually have the ability, without specific Montessori teacher training, to teach this particular method.
 Because of this, some parents decide to take courses and training that will equip them for the task ahead.
-Others, on the other hand, simply order the materials and go forward in that way.
+Others, on the other hand, simply order the Montessori materials and go forward in that way.

 Is the Montessori Homeschooling Style Right for Our Family?